 One can make crude estimations of rocket trajectories analytically, usually neglecting the drag force and make assumptions of the gravitation.
 To do much better estimations of rocket trajectory and other parameters one can do numerical simulation of rocket launches.
 Let us first see the the equations of the forces on a launching rocket from the last section:

 These are differential equations that are perfect for numerical integration.
-We change these equations slightly to be in horizontal and vertical direction instead:
+We change the equations slightly to be in the horizontal and vertical directions instead:

 where the unit vector in the travelling direction is given as